Neurophilosophical Inquiries

 the discovery of "the abode of God" in the limbic system

-postulated to identify the executant part of the brain computing the
+(amygdala-hippocampal complex), to identify the executant part of the

-metaphor for the Divine and not as referring to the traditional theism
+metaphor for the spiritual function and not as referring to the traditional theism

 In the Third Section, the emancipatoric value of neurotheology is put